-Calbright College Laptop Loan Program Policy provides laptop computers free of charge to all currently registered students.
-The students are responsible for the laptop computer at all times.
-The student will be financially responsible for the replacement of all damaged, lost, or stolen computers and/or accessory parts (excluding normal wear and tear).
-It is your responsibility to take care of this equipment while it is assigned to you, especially keeping all pets and/or food and drinks away from the computer.
+Calbright College's Device Lending policy provides devices free of charge to all registered students.
+Students are responsible for the laptop and/or wifi hotspot at all times.
+Students are financially responsible for the replacement of all damaged, lost, or stolen computers and/or accessory parts (excluding normal wear and tear).
+Students are responsible for taking care of assigned equipment taking reasonable precaution to prevent spills and damage.
 Any problems with the laptop or accessories must be reported to the Calbright Success Team.
-Failure to do so will result in punitive actions in accordance with College administrative policies.
-Failure to return the laptop at the specific date and time may result in fines and other penalties.
+Please review Calbright's administrative policies accordingly.
+Failure to return the laptop at the specific date and time may result in fines and other associated penalties.